 In my spare time I enjoy backpacking, jogging, working out, following politics obsessively, and spending lots of time with my dog, Levitas.
 In addition to the outdoors, I also appreciate urban life and do my best to take advantage of all that D.C. has to offer.
 I like learning about this fascinating city and becoming part of the communities at Gallaudet and in Capitol Hill, where I live.

-Disability History, Welfare History, Cultural History, Modern U.S. History
+Disability History, Disability Studies, Welfare History, Cultural History, Modern U.S. History

 Learn more about Jeffrey A. Brune, Ph.D.

 Gallaudet University, chartered in 1864, is a private university for deaf and hard of hearing students.